The fact is ‘roll down’ draws greatly increase your chances of winning a larger prize.

 But towards the end they even refined their system to buying enough tickets that they were actually triggering a roll down all by themselves.
 The result was they won 860 out of the 983 winning tickets (with a value of $600+).
 They held over 80% of all tickets for that draw.

-So whilst I’m NOT suggesting you try to exploit a game in this way, it does show that fully understanding the rules of a game can make a big difference.
+It does show that fully understanding the rules of a game can make a big difference.

 As can playing big when the timing is best.